F-Zero

 Additional racers include rival bounty hunter Samurai Goroh in the Fire Stingray, Dr Stuart in the Golden Fox, and Pico in the Wild Goose.

-Captain Falcon races through the 3 Grand Prix cups: Knight, Queen, and King.
+Falcon races through the 3 Grand Prix cups: Knight, Queen, and King.

 A comic shown in the instruction manual of the game depicts one of Captain Falcon’s bounty mission where he is seen piloting the Falcon Flyer and beats Samurai Goroh in collecting a bounty.
-Captain Falcon is then shown preparing to race in the F-Zero Grand Prix.
+Falcon is then shown preparing to race in the F-Zero Grand Prix.

 F.A.Q.